lukasbrunner/model_learning/README.md

 ### Terminology
 To avoid confusion between different terms this document uses the following conventions:
-- **model** refers to physical climate models which provide daily output maps used as input for the machine learning classifiers
+- **model** exclusively refers to physical climate models which provide daily output maps used as input for the machine learning classifiers
-- **classifier** refers to the machine learning algorithm used to distinguish models from observations
+- **classifier** refers to the machine learning algorithms used to distinguish models from observations

 ### Structure of the repository

 The repository contains the following folders:
-- `data`: contains the training and test data as well as several pre-trained classifiers
+- `data`: contains the training and test data as well as several pre-trained classifiers (most data have to be downloaded separately)
-- `plots`: is the default plot folder for the scripts and contains some examples
+- `plots`: is the default folder to save figues for the scripts and contains some examples
 - `scripts`: contains the scripts used to train and test the classifiers
-  - `core`: contains the core functions used by the scripts
+  - `core`: contains the core functions used by all scripts
   - `binary_logistic_regression`: **This is the recommended starting point** as it represents to simplest and most extensively documented case.
 It contains the scripts used to train and test the binary case (models versus observations) based on logistic regression classifiers.
   - `binary_cnn`: contains scripts based on convolutional neural network classifiers.
-  - `multi_class_cnn`: contains scripts based on convolutional neural network classifiers for the multi-class case (recognise each dataset by its name).
+  - `multi_class_cnn`: contains scripts based on convolutional neural network classifiers for the multi-class case (recognize each dataset by its name).

 ### Input data